La Tuque, Quebec

 The Classique internationale de canots de la Mauricie canoeing race begins at La Tuque.

-Etymology

 The name, which dates to the eighteenth century, originates from a nearby rock formation which resembles a French-Canadian knitted cap known as the tuque.

 In 1823–24, the explorer François Verreault described the location as:

 The hat-shaped mountain which gave its name to the town of La Tuque is located between the Saint-Maurice River (left bank) and the WestRock paper mill.
 The summit of this mountain is about 245 m.
 It is located 200 m from the river and about 400 m upstream (northeast side) of the La Tuque hydroelectric power plant.

 History

 The territory of La Tuque was first inhabited by Atikamekw Indigenous people.
 In the early 1850s, settlers were drawn to the area to exploit the forest resources.
 The La Tuque Post Office opened in 1887, but the area remained isolated from the rest of the Mauricie until the early 1900s when the National Transcontinental Railway was built, prompting industrial development and the growth of a community on the east bank of the Saint-Maurice River where there was a large set of falls.

 On November 15, 1909, the Village Municipality of La Tuque was incorporated, with Achille Comeau as first mayor.
 A few months later on April 4, 1910, the Village Municipality of La Tuque Falls was formed, with Wenceslas Plante as first mayor.
 Less than one year later in March 1911, both villages merged to form the Town of La Tuque, with Wenceslas Plante as first mayor.

 In the 1940s, the hydro-electric generating station on the Saint-Maurice River was built, resulting in the partial destruction of the rock formation that gave the town its name.

 In 1972, the Municipality of Haute-Mauricie was formed out of portions from the unincorporated Carignan and Malhiot Townships, in the proximity of the Saint-Maurice Wildlife Reserve.
 However, its low population and constantly rising administrative costs led to the merger of Haute-Mauricie with La Tuque in August 1993.

 On March 26, 2003, Le Haut-Saint-Maurice Regional County Municipality was dissolved and all its municipalities and unorganized territories were amalgamated into the new City of La Tuque, thereby becoming the largest municipality with city status in land area in Quebec, and largest in Canada (38,000 km2).
 On January 1, 2006, the municipalities of La Bostonnais and Lac-Édouard separated and were reestablished.

 In May 2010, some 120 forest fires broke out around La Tuque, burning until June.
 Smoke from these fires reached portions of Eastern Ontario and southern Quebec, including the cities of Ottawa and Montreal, as well as the northern US states.

 In 2011, the 100th anniversary of La Tuque was celebrated with various cultural activities, including a large parade held on June 25 as well as the creation of a recipe book made by local residents.